-2.5 Santa Rosa Well As noted previously, the recent static water level in the well has remained at approximately 96 ft below ground surface, much higher than the 750 ft below ground surface shortly after the initial well construction and pump test.
+- 2.5 Santa Rosa Well As noted previously, the recent static water level in the well has remained at approximately 96 ft below ground surface, much higher than the 750 ft below ground surface shortly after the initial well construction and pump test.
 Under the current conditions, the pump set at 900 ft below ground surface is subject to much higher intake pressures than the initial conditions, so the discharge from the pump is a much higher pressure than the design conditions for the variable speed booster pump between the well pump and the RO system.
-To allow controllable flow and pressure during the system start-up period and the short-term operations since, part of the flow is bypassed to the land surface.
-The WRC and PSC identified a variable frequency drive (VFD) addition to the well pump controls to allow pressure control at that position, which should allow properly pressurized flows with the currently high static water level as well as lower static water levels if the well behavior tends back to the deeper static water level seen initially.
-For example, operating the pump at 45 Hz instead of the current 60 Hz can still provide the target 50 gpm at the pressure required at the inlet to the RO system.
-Ken Rainwater contacted David Anderson of Anderson Welding Pump & Machine, Inc., to confirm his company's capability to procure and install the appropriate drive and pressure transducer combination, as well as a sand separator.
-The WRC is negotiating with the Llano Estacado Underground Water Conservation District to fund this purchase, planned for early January.

-2.6 Local Outreach The kickoff workshop and media event is still being planned to explain the different aspects of the project for the local public and other interested parties.
+The variable frequency drive (VFD) was installed to control the well pump motor speed to provide properly pressurized flow to the new sand separator and then to the RO system.
+The VFD also led to removal of the booster pump with its own VFD that had previously been between the well pump and the RO system.
+David Anderson and his staff of Anderson Welding Pump & Machine, Inc., installed the VFD and sand separator, and the well is now ready for continuous operation.
+The Llano Estacado Underground Water Conservation District provided the local funds to for this timely purchase. - 2.6 Local Outreach The kickoff workshop and media event is still being planned to explain the different aspects of the project for the local public and other interested parties.
 The WRC and WiSE staff will be contacting all contributing organizations for their interest and availability as the final date is confirmed.
+Ken Rainwater submitted an invited manuscript about the project to the Journal of Contemporary Water Research and Education for publication later in 2013.
+Coauthors were Phil Nash, Lianfa Song, and John Schroeder.